RENCI/apsviz-timeseriesdb-ingest/README.md

 # apsviz-timeseriesdb-ingest
-The software, in this repo, is used to ingest gauge data from NOAA, NCEM, NDBC, and ADICIRC.
+The software, in this repo, is used to ingest observation station data (tidal and river gauges, buoy) from NOAA, NCEM, and NDBC, as well ADCIRC model data georeferenced to those observation stations.
 To begin ingesting data, you first need to install the apsviz-timeseriesdb repo which can bet downloaded from:

 https://github.com/RENCI/apsviz-timeseriesdb

 Follow the installation instructions for that repo.
-It creates and postgesql database, that serves data using a Django Rest Framework (DRF) app.
+It creates and PostgreSQL database, that serves data using a Django Rest Framework (DRF) app.

 The gauge data that is being ingested cans currently be accessed from the apsviz-timeseriesdb.edc.renci.org VM in the following directory: